sourcelevel/guidelines/resources/git_workflow.md

 We follow some patterns on creating branches and this is related to our workflow in `ClubHouse`.

-If you didn't read [Pull Requests](https://github.com/sourcelevel/guidelines/blob/master/resources/pull_requests.md), we recommend to read it before this guide.
+If you didn't read [Pull Requests](https://github.com/sourcelevel/guidelines/blob/main/resources/pull_requests.md), we recommend to read it before this guide.

 ## Branches

-We work with a single stable branch: `master`.
+We work with a single stable branch: `main`.
 Everything that is merged into it, we assume that already passed in the `Test phase` properly.

 Now that you're familiar with `User Story`, let's understand how it reflects our branches and accordingly to our Pull Requests: